weizheng1910/linkdr/reflections.md

 The above authentication prevents unwanted intruders from getting into the chat without logging in.

-To prevent logged-in users from visiting the chats that they should not be in, we verify their data using the Rooms table in the database.
-There should only be one authorised candidate and one authorised company allowed in each chatroom.
+To prevent registered users from visiting the chats that they shouldn't be in, we verify their data using the Rooms table from the database.
+There should only be one candidate and one company authorised in each chatroom.
 All other busybodies are redirected back to their main dashboard.

 ```
 def show